dafny-lang/dafny/docs/DafnyRef/Statements.md

   }
 ```

-The `if` statement using the `IfAlternativeBlock` form is similar to the
+The `if` statement using the `AlternativeBlock` form is similar to the
 `if ... fi` construct used in the book "A Discipline of Programming" by
 Edsger W. Dijkstra.
 It is used for a multi-branch `if`.